renniemaharaj/int-deduce-go/README.md

 Package game implements a number guessing game using binary search and logarithmic scaling.

 The Game struct represents the main game state with the following fields:
-- `Peek`: Current number being evaluated
+- `Peek`: Current number being evaluated (pointer to int)
-- `Boundary`: Range limits for the search
+- `Boundary`: Range limits for the search (pointer to Boundary)
-- `Mode`: Current game state (Spaceless/Boundless/Bounded)
+- `State`: Current game state using iot.Tri (Spaceless/Boundless/Bounded)
-- `Query`: Handles the current question state
+- `Query`: Handles the current question state (pointer to Query)
-- `Logarithm`: Tracks search progress
+- `Logarithm`: Tracks search progress (pointer to float64)
-- `QueryText`: The current question for the player
+- `QueryText`: The current question for the player (string)

-## Game Modes
+## Game States

 - **Spaceless**: Initial state when the game starts
 - **Boundless**: Exploring the number space to establish boundaries
-- **Bounded**: Operating within known boundaries
+- **Bounded**: Operating within known boundaries using binary search

 ## Core Functions

-- `updateQuery()`: Updates the game's current question based on game mode
+- `updateQuery()`: Updates game's question based on current state and boundary conditions
-- `update()`: Updates game state and progression
+- `update()`: Manages state transitions and logarithmic progression
-- `stepUp()`: Handles progression when number is higher than current guess
+- `up()`: Updates game state when number is higher than current guess
-- `stepDown()`: Handles progression when number is lower than or equal to current guess
+- `down()`: Updates game state when number is lower than or equal to current guess
-- `Step()`: Main game progression function that processes player responses
+- `Step()`: Main game progression function handling player responses

 ## Installation